 (6) Retirement from the Practice of Acupuncture.

-(a) A licensee shall notify the Committee of the date he/she plans to retire from the practice of acupuncture.
+(a) A licensee shall notify the Committee of the date he or she plans to retire from the practice of acupuncture.
 If there are no outstanding complaints against the licensee, the licensee may retire on that date.
-A retired licensee may still be disciplined under 243 CMR 4.00 after the date of his/her retirement.
+A retired licensee may still be disciplined under 243 CMR 4.00 after the date of his or her retirement.

-(b) A retired licensee, his/her successor or his/her estate, must retain patient records for a minimum period of seven years, and must make them available to former patients and other individuals in accordance with 243 CMR 5.09(2).
+(b) A retired licensee, his or her successor or his or her estate, must retain patient records for a minimum period of 10 years, and must make them available to former patients and other individuals in accordance with 243 CMR 5.09(2).

 (7) Discrimination Against Recipients of Public Assistance Prohibited.

-(a) A licensee may not discriminate against a person seeking acupuncture services solely because the person is a recipient of public assistance.
-243 CMR 5.09(7) prohibits a licensee from acting differently toward a recipient of public assistance in any material manner, and requires a licensee to provide acupuncture services of the same quality and in the same manner to a recipient of public assistance as he/she would to any other person in similar circumstances who is not a recipient of public assistance.
+(a) General Rule.
+A licensee may not discriminate against a person seeking acupuncture services solely because the person is a recipient of public assistance.
+243 CMR 5.09(7) prohibits a licensee from acting differently toward a recipient of public assistance in any material manner, and requires a licensee to provide acupuncture services of the same quality and in the same manner to a recipient of public assistance as he or she would to any other person in similar circumstances who is not a recipient of public assistance.

-(b) 243 CMR 5.09(7) does not prevent a licensee from limiting his/her practice to the treatment of certain types of physical problems or the use of certain procedures, so long as the limitations on the licensee's practice are made public, nor does this rule prevent a licensee from seeking reasonable evidence prior to providing acupuncture services that a person has the ability to pay for them.
+(b) Limitations on the General Rule.
+A licensee may act in any of the following ways without violating 243 CMR 5.09(7):

+1. The licensee may impose limits upon the availability of his or her services, in other than medical emergencies, which are based upon nondiscriminatory criteria, e.g., professional training and experience;

+2. The licensee may impose a limit upon the availability of his or her services, in other than medical emergencies, that requires a person seeking services to present reasonable evidence of the person's ability to pay for services prior to his or her rendition;

+3. The licensee may withdraw from or decline to participate in the Commonwealth's medical assistance and medical benefits programs established by M.G.L. c.
+118E; or

+4. If the licensee is not a provider within the meaning of M.G.L. c.
+118E, § 8, the licensee may require personal payment of his or her usual charge for services by a person who is a beneficiary of the commonwealth's medical assistance and medical benefits program, after he or she has informed the person, in a manner which the person understands, of the following:

+a.
+He or she is not a provider within the meaning of the laws regulating the commonwealth's medical care and assistance program; and

+b.
+If the person nonetheless requests that the licensee provide medical services, the licensee will require the person to pay directly his or her usual charge for the services; and

+c.
+Other licensees who are providers and would not charge the person directly are available; and he or she states that, upon request, he or she will attempt to make a referral to a provider.

 5.10: Mandatory Continuing Acupuncture Education

 (1) Condition of Renewal.
-A full licensee is required to complete 30 hours of continuing acupuncture education per renewal period as a condition of renewal of his/her license.
-The renewal period is each two year period that begins on the date that a license is issued or renewed by the Committee and ends on the following renewal date.
-At the time of renewal, each licensee will be required to submit a signed, notarized statement, on a form provided by the Committee, attesting to completion of the continuing education requirements set forth in 243 CMR 5.10.
+A full licensee is required to complete 30 hours of continuing acupuncture education per renewal period as a condition of renewal of his or her license.
+Of the 30 hours of CAE, at least 15 hours must be completed in the courses directly related to acupuncture.
+The remaining hours may be completed in courses indirectly related to acupuncture.
 Failure to comply with the continuing education requirements of 243 CMR 5.10 will result in the non-renewal of the license.